 Ægis is a body casting studio based in Primrose Hill, North-West London.

-You come to my studio.
-I’ll offer you some tea and we’ll discuss exactly what you’d like.
-I then make an impression of your body by applying a soft, body-safe silicone or alginate to the skin.
+For body casts, I then make an impression of your body by applying a soft, body-safe silicone or alginate to the skin.
 This is not uncomfortable at all and comes off very easily when it sets.
-Click here to read more about what to expect in an appointment.
+Click here to read more about what to expect in a body casting appointment.

 The studio

 The studio is also my home.
-It is a safe space, a sacred place, a place for people to be their authentic selves.
-There is no place for shame or judgment here.
+It is a safe space, a sacred place.
+There is no place for shame or judgment.

 What is body casting?